c4me-caro/drive/README.md

 ## Mount systemd service:

 Update this variables on the `drive-api.service` both with absolute path:
-- `EXecStart`: your go generated binary
+- `ExecStart`: your go generated binary
 - `WorkingDirectory`: path of your application directory

 Run the following commands